-Listing of equity securities on the CSX requires that the issuer prepare and issue to members (and to the CSX) an interim financial report with respect to the first six months of its financial year.
+Listing of equity securities on the CSX requires that the issuer prepare and issue to members (and to the CSX) an interim financial report in respect of the first six months of its financial year.
 Additionally, as soon as practicable after its approval by or on behalf of the directors, and in any event within two months of the end of the period to which it relates, the issuer must deliver a preliminary announcement of the six-month interim results to the CSX for dissemination.

-Further, a CSX-listed issuer must make available to every member annual financial statements in accordance with International Accounting Standards or such other standards as may be acceptable to the CSX.
+Further, a CSX-listed issuer must make available to every member annual financial statements in accordance with International Accounting Standards or other standards as may be acceptable to the CSX.
 The issuer's annual financial statements must also include a report by the directors on the operations of the issuer covering:

 - a description of the principal activities of the group and a geographical analysis of consolidated turnover;

 - the name of every subsidiary, its principal country of operation, its country of incorporation and its main business, and (subject to certain exceptions) particulars of the issued share capital and debt securities of every subsidiary;